hasantkbs/Price_Tracker/README.md

-# Price Tracker
+## Price Tracker

-A Python-based command-line application to track product prices from e-commerce websites.
+A Python-based backend + Streamlit frontend to track product prices from e‑commerce websites.

-## Description
+### Description

-This project provides a set of tools to monitor the price of a product from a given URL.
-It stores the product information, target price, and a specific CSS selector for the price element in a local SQLite database.
-A tracker script periodically checks the prices and notifies the user if the current price drops below the target price.
+This project monitors the price of products given their URLs.
+It stores product information (URL, initial price, current price, target price, and a stable CSS selector for the price element) in a local SQLite database.
+A tracker periodically loads the product pages (with Playwright), extracts the current price, updates the database, and marks products whose price fell below the target.

+The project uses:
-The project uses `playwright` to handle dynamic, JavaScript-heavy websites and a user-guided calibration script (`app.py`) to accurately identify the price on the page.
+- `playwright` to handle dynamic, JavaScript-heavy websites.
+- An automatic calibration routine (`calibrate.py`) to identify the correct price element on the page using the visible price you entered.
+- A small command-line menu (`app.py`) and a Streamlit web UI (`streamlit_app.py`) for normal users.

-## Features
+### Features

--   **User-Guided Price Calibration:** An interactive script (`app.py`) helps the user pinpoint the exact HTML element containing the price, ensuring high accuracy.
+- **Automatic Price Calibration**:
+  Users only provide the product URL and the visible price text (e.g. `229,99 TL`); the system automatically finds the correct HTML element and stores a stable CSS selector.
--   **Dynamic Content Handling:** Uses `playwright` to render JavaScript on web pages, allowing it to scrape prices from modern e-commerce sites.
+- **Dynamic Content Handling**:
+  Uses `playwright` (Chromium) to render JavaScript on web pages, handle cookie dialogs/popups, scroll, and wait until the price is present in the DOM.
+- **Persistent Tracking**:
--   **Persistent Tracking:** Stores products in an SQLite database for long-term tracking.
+  All products are stored in an SQLite database (`price_tracker.db`) for long‑term tracking.
--   **Background Monitoring:** A separate script (`tracker.py`) runs in the background to continuously check for price updates.

-## How to Use
+- **Price Checking Engine**:
+  `tracker.py` can be used to periodically re-check all stored products and update their current prices.
+- **Streamlit Frontend**:
+  `streamlit_app.py` exposes a web UI with:
+  - **“Add Product”** tab to add & calibrate a new product.
+  - **“Track & List”** tab to list tracked products and manually trigger a price check.

+---

+## Local Usage

 ### 1. Setup

-First, install the required Python packages:
+Create / activate a virtual environment (optional but recommended) and install dependencies:

 ```bash
 pip install -r requirements.txt